TesslateAI/Late/README.md

 ### 🆕 What's New

+-   **⚡ Unsloth Integration**: Optional 2-5x speedup on both AMD and NVIDIA GPUs with optimized kernels
 -   **🎯 Configurable Loss Masking**: Choose between "full" (default, simpler) or "assistant_only" loss masking strategies
 -   **🔔 Push Notifications**: Get ntfy.sh notifications on checkpoint saves, training completion, and errors
 -   **🔀 LoRA Merging**: Built-in command to merge LoRA adapters with base models and upload to Hub